Stages of Change

 - Not interested in confrontation as a style of interviewing

-- Mindful of client choice and preference
+- Mindful of the service user’s choice and preference

 Harm Reduction